egraphs-good/eggcc/artifact/README.md

 ## The VM

-- **Host:** an ARM machine (Apple-Silicon Mac or Windows on ARM) with VirtualBox 7.2+ (7.2 is the first to run VMs on ARM).
-This is an arm64 VM — it won't import on Intel/x86 hosts.
-If you haven't imported the VM yet, see the host-side setup guide shipped next to `eggcc-artifact.ova`.
+- **Host:** an ARM machine (Apple-Silicon Mac or Windows on ARM) with VirtualBox 7.2+; this is an arm64 VM and won't import on Intel/x86 hosts.
+If you haven't imported the VM yet, see §0.
 - **Guest:** Ubuntu 24.04 Desktop, 4 vCPUs / 8 GB RAM.
 Login `artifact` / `artifact`.
 - **In your home folder** you'll find `README.md` (this guide, quick start at the top), `reproduce.sh`, the source in `eggcc/`, and `reference/` — the authors' pre-generated